Accel World

 Accel World (アクセル・ワールド, Akuseru Wārudo) is a Japanese light novel series written by Reki Kawahara and illustrated by HIMA.
+Kawahara originally released the first volume's story as a web novel, under the title Transcendent Accelerated Burst Linker (超絶加速バースト・リンカー, Chōzetsu Kasoku Bāsuto Rinkā), on the novel submission site Arcadia in 2007.
 It has been published by ASCII Media Works under its Dengeki Bunko imprint since February 2009.
 The series has spawned three manga series; Accel World by Hiroyuki Aigamo, published in Dengeki Bunko Magazine from April 2010 to June 2017; Acchel World by Ryuryū Akari, published in the same magazine from April 2010 to June 2016; and Accel World / Dural: Magisa Garden by Ayato Sasakura, published in Monthly Comic Dengeki Daioh from January 2012 to June 2017.
 The light novel series and its manga adaptation of the same name have been licensed for English release in North America by Yen Press.

 A 24-episode anime adaptation produced by Sunrise aired between April and September 2012.
 It was licensed by Viz Media and began streaming in English on its Neon Alley service in April 2013.
 Two video games were released for the PlayStation Portable and PlayStation 3 in September 2012 and January 2013, each containing an original video animation (OVA) episode.
 An anime film titled Accel World: Infinite Burst featuring an original story by Kawahara premiered in Japan in July 2016.